See all articles

-Recently, we had an interesting request from one of our clients where we needed to implement time travel for testing purposes - or fake time travel at least!
-The Quality Assurance (QA) team of one of our clients wanted to test functionality under particular time constraints within their application.
-To do that, they needed is to move the application’s internal clock to check and see whether some these time-based actions were allowed or forbidden (depending on the case).
-Mocking up operating system’s datetime settings on Heroku was the answer, with setting up environmental variables for datetime testing.
+Recently, we had an interesting request from one of our clients where we needed to implement time travel for testing purposes - or fake time travel, at least!
+One of our clients' Quality Assurance (QA) team wanted to test functionality under particular time constraints within their application.
+To do that, they needed to move the application's internal clock to check and see whether some of these time-based actions were allowed or forbidden (depending on the case).
+Mocking up the operating system's datetime settings on Heroku was the answer, with setting up environmental variables for datetime testing.
 Heroku datetime testing in a Ruby on Rails application required a little configuration - but we were able to get the job done.

 Libfaketime to the rescue

 Since we needed to modify the time for the Ruby process, we decided to use the libfaketime library.
-The library works by intercepting various system calls that programs might use to retrieve the current date and time.
-Thanks to libfaketime, we can easily modify the date & time just for our application’s processes (Puma and Rails, Sidekiq, workers, etc.) without affecting other applications running on the same machine.
+The library intercepts various system calls that programs might use to retrieve the current date and time.
+Thanks to libfaketime, we can easily modify the date & time for our application's processes (Puma and Rails, Sidekiq, workers, etc.) without affecting other applications running on the same machine.

 Heroku custom buildpack

-If you were using a VPS or self-hosted solution, then you would just install the libfaketime library globally and then modify the processes that need custom time.
-On Heroku, it’s not quite that easy - if you need to modify the container’s configuration / environment for your app, you need to use buildpack for that.
+If you were using a VPS or self-hosted solution, you would just install the libfaketime library globally and modify the processes needing custom time.
+On Heroku, it's not relatively that easy - if you need to modify the container's configuration/environment for your app, you must use buildpack.

-This means that in order to make `libfaketime` available, we had to create a buildpack that downloads it and compiles it during the build.
-We also had to modify the running processes to be wrapped with `libfaketime`.
+This means that to make libfaketime available; we had to create a buildpack that downloads and compiles it during the build.
+We also had to modify the running processes to be wrapped with libfaketime.

 However, building a custom Heroku buildpack is a topic for another blog post.
-Here we will just show how we wrap running processes with `libfaketime` without modifying the `Procfile`.
+Here, we will show how we wrap running processes with libfaketime without modifying the Procfile.

 Setting up libfaketime on Heroku